151st Rifle Division: Capture of Rostov

 The 151st was halted on February 9 in the Siniavka area by strong resistance from two battalions of the 454th Security Division backed by two mortar batteries.
 The 271st Division was forced to withdraw from its bridgehead over the Mertvy Donets by German counterattacks.
-By now all the divisions of 44th Army were reduced to 3,000-4,000 personnel reach, of which some 1,500-2,000 were "bayonets" (riflemen and sappers).
+By now all the divisions of 44th Army were reduced to 3,000-4,000 personnel each, of which some 1,500-2,000 were "bayonets" (riflemen and sappers).
 The German forces were similarly weak.
 During February 10 the 151st again attacked toward Siniavka and Morzhanovka, with little success.
 General Khomenko appealed to Southern Front for air support to restore his advance, and on February 12 officially went over to the defense.
 Ammunition, fuel, manpower, and even food, were all so short that further attacks were out of the question.
 The division took up positions at Nedvigovka and Morskoy Chulek with two regiments and Lagutnik Farm with the other.

 Despite this stalemate it was clear to all that a German withdrawal was forthcoming.
 Overnight on February 13/14 units of 28th Army were involved in heavy fighting within Rostov before going over to a general offensive which soon cleared the city.
 The 151st and 320th, covered by the 271st on the right flank, attacked again at Siniavka and Nedvigovka without any success.
 By February 15 the division was fighting with just 500 active "bayonets".
 The next day the Front's 5th Shock Army reached the Mius River during its pursuit, beginning fighting for Matveyev Kurgan at midnight.
-The next day the division was still running into stiff resistance some 2km east of Morskoi Chulek.
-This place, 30km southeast of Pokrovskoye, was taken on February 17, as the advance to the Mius continued, but in the Army's report at 2200 hours, the division's losses were given as 112 men killed or wounded, while claiming 57 killed and 176 wounded from the German forces.
+The next day the division was still running into stiff resistance some 2 km east of Morskoi Chulek.
+This place, 30 km southeast of Pokrovskoye, was taken on February 17, as the advance to the Mius continued, but in the Army's report at 2200 hours, the division's losses were given as 112 men killed or wounded, while claiming 57 killed and 176 wounded from the German forces.
 It was also reported as being completely out of ammunition.